Burhan7777/Scribble/Features.md

 26) Rate app option while using app:
 27) Update app option:
 28) Firebase fix dialog boxes like in Instabuddy :( :
+29) Don't forget to save password of locked notes on the cloud:
+30) Save note on back buttton also autosave function: